ant-design/ant-design-pro-site/docs/block.en-US.md

 ### Layout block

-This type of block provides the ability to place places, add other blocks at the specified location, and add them to the target file by code merging, which is more in line with the intuition of the code organization.
+This type of block provides the ability to: define the placement of blocks, add additional blocks at a specified location, and adding blocks to a target file -- to help keep the code organized.

 ![](https://gw.alipayobjects.com/zos/antfincdn/FjLAmnNnwA/Kapture%2525202019-11-25%252520at%25252017.32.25.gif)